insfpc00/demochessfrontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Note.
-You will need to change in 'src/assets/config/config.dev.json' the URL of the backend spring-boot server with your correct one.
+_**Note:** You will need to change in 'src/assets/config/config.dev.json' the URL of the backend spring-boot server with your correct one._

 ## Build